ellohez/ellohez/README.md

 - 🤝My pronouns are She/Her
 - 👀 I’m interested in designing for ease of use and accessibility
 - 💻Have a BSc (Hons) degree in Software Engineering (2:1)
-- 🌱 I’m currently learning Python, HTML, CSS, XSL
+- 🌱 I’m currently learning Java, HTML, CSS, MySQL, Javascript.
-- 🤓 Recently completed an Introduction to Python course with [Code First Girls](https://codefirstgirls.com/) - repository coming soon.
+- 📚 Previously studied and worked with C, C++ and C#, more recently XML, XSL, JSON, HTML and CSS.
-- 🤞 Hoping to start a skills bootcamp this Winter/Spring
+- 🤓 Recently completed an Introduction to Python course with [Code First Girls](https://codefirstgirls.com/) - see HungryHorace repository.
 - 💞️ I’m open to collaboration
 - 📚 16 years experience working at academic & public libraries
 - 😋 Love katsu curry!